 Singapore PRs can enjoy the following benefits:

 A permanent resident in Singapore can live, study, work and even retire in the city-state within no time limit.
 Moreover, a PR with a valid Re-Entry Permit can also freely leave and re-enter Singapore without the need for an additional visa.

-This is a mandatory national savings program to which requires permanent residents and their employers to contribute.
-CPF can be used as a pension for retirement and also for other purposes such as medical care, insurance, real estate purchases, and investment in selected funds.
+This is a mandatory national savings program that requires permanent residents and their employers to contribute.
+Central Provident Fund can be used as a pension for retirement and also for other purposes such as medical care, insurance, real estate purchases, and investment in selected funds.

 Moreover, you can reduce the amount of tax since your taxable income becomes lower after the deduction of CPF from your salary.
 The savings from lower taxable income can be quite significant.

-One of the other benefits regarding employment is that permanent residents are fully employable without being required work permits or work visas.
-They can take any full-time or part-time employment including government employment and can have more than one part-time.
-This also makes job changing or job-hopping become easier for PRs.
+One of the other benefits regarding employment is that permanent residents are fully employable without being required for work permits or work visas.
+They can take any full-time or part-time employment including government employees and can have more than one part-time.
+This also makes job-changing or job-hopping become easier for PRs.

 As an Employment Pass holder, if there are any changes in your employment, you have to cancel the current Employment Pass and apply for another one after your new employment is approved.
 This may result in wasting a huge amount of time and money.
 However, with PR status, you can change jobs freely without a visa and avoid such employment risks.

 Other benefits and priorities

 Singapore Permanent Residents will have more priorities in many fields, including the following three main aspects which considerably improve one’s life standard:

 Due to subsidized rates for public medical installations – hospitals, polyclinics, and national centers, Singapore PRs pay less than foreigners for medical services.
 The government also supports PR children with infant care and childcare centers.